 It's also been rumored that the sales success of Image Comics and its attraction of top-name talent has made DC editors rethink their approach to allowing creator-owned work from DC writers.

 All that adds up to the possibility that DC might now be utilizing Vertigo in the same way that Marvel approaches its Icon imprint.
 Marvel launched the Icon imprint and publishes its titles just to give Marvel's exclusive writers and artists an outlet for creator-owned work.
-In other words, they keep Marvel writers at "home."both launching new Vertigo titles certainly supports that comparison, although they were both already in the Vertigo family with Sweet Tooth and American Vampire.
+In other words, they keep Marvel writers at "home."The recent announcement that DC superhero writers Jeff Lemire and Scott Snyder are both launching new Vertigo titles certainly supports that comparison, although they were both already in the Vertigo family with Sweet Tooth and American Vampire.

 Evolution of Vertigo